secureCodeBox/secureCodeBox/documentation/docs/how-tos/persistence-storage.md

 ## Introduction

-Let's say you have to manage a cluster of potential security risks, like for example a large number of websites or your company's internal network.
+Let's say you need to manage a cluster of potential security risks, such as a large number of websites or your company's internal network.
 Your needs will exceed the limitations of manual findings handling or our build-in *minio* instance quite soon.
-The solution comes with a so-called *persistence provider*, which not only allows you to store your findings over a long period of time (as the name suggests), but also to classify, prioritize and analyze them.
+The solution comes with a so-called *persistence provider*, which allows you to not only store your findings over a long period of time (as the name suggests), but also classify, prioritize and analyze them.
 This tutorial discusses two persistence providers, [DefectDojo](#defectdojo) and [ElasticSearch](#elasticsearch), which can both be combined with the *secureCodeBox*.